leishanai/Lyrics_Generator_Using_LSTM/readme.md

 * Character-based models perform better than word-base.
 Even though word embedding is a very innovative method in NLP, word vectors by itself hardly convey semantics efficiently.
 * Future work:
     ```
-    1. Try negative sampling to boost the training and improve the metrics (much better than softmax).
+    1. Try negative sampling to boost the training and improve the metrics (better than softmax).
     2. Implement attention mechanism to seq2seq model.
     ```